Last modified: 2004-12-22 by

-The 1830 Honour flags are described by Roger Harmignies, President of the Heraldry and Vexillology Council of the French-Speaking Community, in: Belgique : Les drapeaux d'honneur de 1830, Vexillacta [vxL] #3 (March 1999), pp. 7-8.
+The 1830 Honour flags are described by Roger Harmignies, President of the Heraldry and Vexillology Council of the French-Speaking Community in Belgium, in: Belgique : Les drapeaux d'honneur de 1830, Vexillacta [vxl] #3 (March 1999), pp. 7-8.

-In May, the Congress cancelled the Decree and proposed a more elaborated system of national tokens of gratitude: a Honour star for the citizens devoted to the cause of the revolution, a star to be affixed on the monument built Place des Martyrs in Brussels, and Honour flags to be awarded to the volunteers' corpses and the towns and municipalities which had contributed to the success of the revolution.
-The Congress approved only the Honour flags.
-On 28 May 1831, Baron Beyts raised a motion, which was transformed the same day in the following Law:
+In May, the Congress cancelled the decree and proposed a more elaborated system of national tokens of gratitude: a honour star for the citizens devoted to the cause of the revolution, a star to be affixed on the monument built place des Martyrs in Brussels, honour flags to be awarded to the volunteers' corpses and the cities and municipalities which had contributed to the success of the revolution.
+Among those proposals, only the honour flags were accepted by the Congress.
+On 28 May 1831, Baron Beyts raised a motion which was transformed the same day in thefollowing law:

 In the name of the Belgian people

-Considering it is just to reward the devotion of the municipalities that distinguished themselves by taking a glorious part to the triumph of the national cause,
+Considering it is just to reward the devotion of the municipalities which distinguished themselves by taking a glorious part to the triumph of the national cause,

 Art.
-1. Honour flags shall be distributed to the towns and municipalities whose volunteers went on places threatened by the enemy or contributed in an efficient way to the success of the revolution.
+1. Honour flags shall be distributed to the cities and municipalities whose volunteers went on places threatened by the enemy or contributed in an efficient way to the success of the revolution.